-- Read and interpret Federal Aviation Regulations, aircraft service manuals, directives and bulletins to properly complete aircraft maintenance and repairs - Prepare logbook entries and prepare proper documentation for the repairs completed on an aircraft - Complete proper jacking procedures, ground handling and servicing on aircraft. - Prepare weight and balance computations and properly prepare the required documentation - Evaluate sheet metal, composite structure, fabric covering and structural damage and prepared and complete the required repairs in accordance with approved repair procedures - Complete repair and maintenance on various airframe components and systems - Complete repair and maintenance on aircraft reciprocating and turbine engines. - Return an aircraft to service after maintenance and repair - Inspect, remove and install non-repairable items such as propellers and aircraft instruments
+- Read and interpret Federal Aviation Regulations, aircraft service manuals, directives and bulletins to properly complete aircraft maintenance and repairs - Prepare logbook entries and prepare proper documentation for the repairs completed on an aircraft - Complete proper jacking procedures, ground handling and servicing on aircraft. - Prepare weight and balance computations and properly prepare the required documentation - Evaluate sheet metal, composite structure, fabric covering and structural damage and prepared and complete the required repairs in accordance with approved repair procedures - Complete repair and maintenance on various airframe components and systems - Complete repair and maintenance on aircraft reciprocating and turbine engines. - Return an aircraft to service after maintenance and repair are responsible for a cleaning fee each semester.

+Inspect, remove and install non-repairable items such as propellers and aircraft instruments